function-store/TD_ParHoverMIDI_VSN1/README.md

     - Configure step sizes in the **Mapping** tab (default: 0.001, 0.01, 0.1, 1)
 7. **Parameter Slots**: Check [Parameter Slots System](#parameter-slots-system) to save and recall parameters to control!
 8. **Multiple Banks**: Use [Multiple Banks](#multiple-banks) to organize slots into separate banks for expanded control

+### Recommended Setup

+**External Repo Setup (Highly Recommended):**

+The component stores slot and bank data in an internal Repo table called `SlotsRepo`.
+To prevent updates from clearing your saved slots, it is **strongly recommended** to set up an **external Repo**:

+1. Create a new Table DAT outside of the component using the `Create` custom parameter.
+2. This will point the `Slots Repo` parameter to your external table (e.g., `/repo_storage`)

+This ensures that component updates will not affect your saved parameter slots and bank configurations.

+**External .tox Setup (Recommended for Multi-Project Workflows):**

+For projects that share the same setup across multiple files:

+1. Save the component as an external `.tox` file in a shared location (e.g., `C:/Documents/Derivative/Palette/FNStools_ext/`)
+2. In each project, this file into your network as an **external component** (it will show a reference icon)
+3. Set up each project to use an external Repo table (see above)

+> If using the In-Component Update feature (see below) the component will be set up as above automatically (except you need to enable `External .tox` parameter manually).

+**Benefits:**
+- **Updates are automatic**: When you update the component via the **About** page (see below), all projects using the external `.tox` will instantly receive the update
+- **No manual per-project updates**: Update once, applies everywhere
+- **Preserved slot data**: Your saved slots remain untouched across updates

+## In-Component Updates

+The component includes a built-in updater accessible from the **About** page custom parameters:

+1. Open the component's **About** parameter page
+2. Use the update controls to check for and install new versions
+3. The `.tox` file will be downloaded to `Palette/FNStools_ext/`
+4. With an external Repo and external `.tox` setup, updates will not interfere with your saved slots

 ## MIDI Mapping Configuration